A Gauge Set Framework for Flexible Robustness Design: Computational Approaches

-For the analysis in the remainder of this section, we consider the following problem that generalizes \eqref{eq:distdual}, and always assume $\mathcal V^\circ$ is a Lipschitz gauge generated by a hemimetric.
+For the analysis in the remainder of this section, we consider the following problem that generalizes \eqref{eq:distdual}, and always assume $\mathcal V^\circ$ is a Lipschitz gauge generated by a quasimetric.

 where $g$ and $h$ satisfy the following properties: \begin{itemize} \item Both $g$ and $h$ are Lipschitz continuous with Lipschitz constants $L_g$ and $L_h$, respectively. \item The composite functional $g \circ h_{\mathbb Q}(w) := g\left(\mathbb E_{\mathbb Q}[h\circ w]\right)$ is nondecreasing with respect to the pointwise ordering of $w$, for every probability measure $\mathbb Q$. \end{itemize} Such functions $g$ and $h$ naturally occur when incorporating multiple gauge sets in the design (see case study in Section~\ref{sec:case}).
 In particular, the original problem \eqref{eq:distdual} is recovered as a special case in which both $g$ and $h$ are the identity function.
-To obtain a tractable reformulation of \eqref{eq:distdual}, we consider the following \emph{envelope reformulation} of \eqref{eq:dualgen} with respect to a given sample set $S=\{\xi_i\}_{i \in [m]}$.
+To obtain a tractable reformulation of \eqref{eq:distdual}, we consider the following \emph{envelope reformulation} of \eqref{eq:dualgen} with respect to a given sample set $S=\{\xi_i\}_{i \in [m]}$ sampled from the nominal or the true distributions.